Did you grow up blasting rock music? Maybe you idolized Jimi Hendrix and wanted to take the stage just like him.

 No matter how dead-serious you are about advancing your career as an electric guitarist, it doesn’t matter much about spending a lot on fancy new equipment.
 For example, you never know what happens along the way, such that you may pause from practice for a while or end up not entirely into the new hobby.

 The key focus here is to start small when you are barely learning how to play the electric guitar.
-How you do so is to keep within a reasonable budget and keep things simple, like learning basic guitar chords first before complex songs.
+How you do so is to keep within a reasonable budget and keep things simple, like learning basic guitar chords first before playing songs on electric guitar.
 Let the learning process naturally take shape!

 Where is it best to buy my equipment pieces to play my electric guitar?